admturner/vvv-odbc-utilities/README.md

 Utility to install Microsoft ODBC drivers for SQL Server as part of provisioning in [VVV](https://varyingvagrantvagrants.org/).

-**System requirements warning**: At present this seems to require at least Ubuntu 16.04 LTS (Xenial) to work correctly (due to problems encountered with the <16.04 Microsoft drivers and `unixodbc` package).
-VVV installs Ubuntu 14.04 LTS (Trusty) by default.
+**System requirements warning**: This utility requires VVV 3.0 or greater.
+At present it needs least Ubuntu 16.04 LTS (Xenial) to work correctly (due to problems encountered with the < 16.04 Microsoft drivers and `unixodbc` package).
+VVV prior to version 3.0 installed Ubuntu 14.04 LTS (Trusty).

-:construction: There is an experimental fork of VVV that uses Ubuntu 16.04 instead that you can use with `git clone -b use-ubuntu1604 https://github.com/admturner/VVV.git`, but it is still in development so your mileage may vary.

 ## How to use